Graz: Geography

 Graz is situated on both sides of the river Mur in southeast Austria.
 It is about 150 km southwest of Vienna (Wien).
 The nearest larger urban centre is Maribor (Marburg) in Slovenia, which is about 50 km to the south.
 Graz is the capital of Styria and the largest city in the federal state, a green and heavily forested region on the eastern edge of the Alps.
 It is located in the Graz Basin and surrounded by mountains and hills to the north, east and west.
 The city centre sits at an elevation of 353 m, the highest point is Plabutsch mountain with 754 m at the western border.
 The mountain Schöckl is just a few kilometres to the north and surmounts the city by 1100 m.

 Climate

-Graz has an oceanic climate (Cfb), but due to the 0 °C isotherm, the same occurs in a borderline humid continental climate (Dfb) according to the Köppen climate classification.
+According to the Köppen climate classification, Graz has an oceanic climate (Cfb) or humid continental climate (Dfb) depending on the isotherm and station used.
 Wladimir Köppen himself was in town and conducted studies to see how the climate of the past influenced the Continental Drift theory.
 Due to its position southeast of the Alps, Graz is shielded from the prevailing westerly winds that bring weather fronts in from the North Atlantic to northwestern and central Europe.
 The weather in Graz is thus influenced by the Mediterranean, and it has more hours of sunshine per year than Vienna or Salzburg and also less wind or rain.
 Graz lies in a basin that is only open to the south, causing the climate to be warmer than would be expected at that latitude.
 Plants are found in Graz that normally grow much further south.